3 things dentists must consider when setting their salary

 By having a consistent balance between your salary and distributions, you can continue living within your means and avoid the lifestyle creep trap.
 Once money goes home, it’s gone.
 The smarter play is to put that extra money to work for you.
 Instead of a new car, invest in new equipment for your practice, real estate, or other alternative investments that you have discussed with you financial advisor.
 Not buying that boat could set you up for a retirement’s worth of luxury cruises.

 Setting your salary and determining if you need to take distributions is tough.
-With over 30 years and 1900 clients, our advisors have the experience working with dentists on this exact topic, among others.
+With over 30 years and thousands of clients, our advisors have the experience working with dentists on this exact topic, among others.
 As tax laws change, business cycles fluctuate and personal expenses evolve, setting your personal salary is an essential way to assure your business works for you.
+Contact our team today.